hudon/sqlevolve/README.md

 `create table version (version integer primary key);insert into version values (0);`
 2. write your sql evolutions in named files `<version>.sql` starting from version `1`.
-3. format of the sql scripts: An `-- UP` line followed by the sql statements, then a `-- DOWN` line followed by the "undo" sql statements.
+3. format of the sql scripts: An `-- UP` line followed by the sql statements, then a `-- DOWN` line followed by the "opposite" sql statements.
-4. run sqlevolve where your scripts are:
+4. run sqlevolve where your scripts are; it assumes the `<version>.sql` files are in your cwd:

 ```
 sqlevolve [version]